GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ## Dense matrices <a name="dense_matrices"></a>

-Dense matrix is a templated class defined in namespace \ref TNL::Matrices.
+Dense matrix is a templated class defined in the namespace \ref TNL::Matrices.
 It has five template parameters:

 * `Real` is a type of the matrix elements.
 It is `double` by default.
 * `Device` is a device where the matrix shall be allocated.
 Currently it can be either \ref TNL::Devices::Host for CPU or \ref TNL::Devices::Cuda for GPU supporting CUDA.
 It is \ref TNL::Devices::Host by default.